xiangyazi24/me/content/math/theoremsexample.md

 date: '2023-03-14'
 slug: math-test-obs
 math: mathjax
-slug: en-math
 disable_highlight: false
 ---

-The follwoing are all the tests and setups I have.
-I now have everything I need to write math in md!
+This page is for testing all kinds of setups I had for math blogging.
+I now have everything I need to write math in Markdown/HTML!

+## Basic Math Mode
 I am writing my big theorem here with the following wonderful equation

 \\(\int_a^b f(x) = F(b)-F(a)\\)